Datamation/CROL-WebApp/doc.md

 ###Running Standalone

-  1. In the terminal type
+  1. In the terminal type:

   ```
   vagrant up --provider=virtualbox